Rahulshah3006/Data-Analytics/README.md

    - Project-1
      - Given an ".txt" format data of links betweeen the nodes in which the links covers scientific collaborations between authors papers submitted to General Relativity and Quantum Cosmology category.
      - Lets say, if an author i co-authored a paper with author j, the graph contains an undirected edge from i to j.
 If the paper is co-authored by k authors this generates a completely connected (sub)graph on k nodes.
+     - Under this project Aim was for link-analysis.

    - project-2
       - Given and json file and csv which describes the instruments and its properties in json file and ratings of particular instruments by the user rspectively.